 While Cali may resign supreme when it comes to surfing, you may be surprised to learn that you can equally ‘crush it’ at our NYC-area beaches.
 However, we get that surfing isn’t typically a part of our NY lives where many of us have to learn how to master this skill via surfing lessons.
-To help you learn how to ‘hang ten,’ or at least master the skills to get on that board, we’ve collected a list of a few places where you can learn how to surf in the NY-area.
+To help you learn how to ‘hang ten,’ or at least master the skills to get on that wake surfing board, we’ve collected a list of a few places where you can learn how to surf in the NY-area.
+And once you’re hooked, why not head over to Ann’s Cottage to get yourself suited, booted, and ready for more.

 Note: This list includes surfing lessons in the New York area for kids and adults and will be updated frequently as we discover more surfing schools.